Back to the home page

 christening date due to church protocol.
 See

 A will for Henrye Woodworthe would benefit the documentation of Walter of Staffordshire, but the closest will that can be found that applied to a “Henry Woodworth” of the right time period provided only questionable assistance.
 Following is the will of a Henry Woodworth, found by Keith Berry of Edmonton, AB.
+Unfortunately, the spouse and children of this Henry do not match the spouse Jonne and children Walter and Thomas of Stowe.
+Therefore, it is the wrong Henry, but it is interesting and insightful of the times.
 Our thanks to Cheryl Perkins and Will Branch for transcribing the will.

 Will of Henry